Blotch3D/Blotch3D/README.md

 Quick start
 -----------

-(This quick start section is for Windows.
+(This quick start section is for Microsoft Windows.
 See below for other platforms, like Android, etc.)

 1. Get the installer for the latest release of MonoGame from
     <http://www.monogame.net/downloads/> and run it.
 (Do NOT get the